thephpleague/csv/source/reading.md

 ## Sorting methods

-The sorting methods enable adding and/or removing multiple sorting functions to your CSV.
-The sorting follow the First In First Out rule.
+The sorting options are applied **after the CSV filtering options**.
+The sorting follow the *First In First Out* rule.

 <p class="message-warning">To sort the data <code>iterator_to_array</code> is used which could lead to performance penalty if you have a heavy CSV file to sort
 </p>

 ### addSortBy($callable)

-`addSortBy` method adds a sorting function to sort the CSV data.
+`addSortBy` method adds a sorting function each time it is called.
 The function takes exactly two parameters which will be filled by pairs of rows.

 <p class="message-warning">The <code>setSortBy</code> method has been deprecated and will be remove in the next major version release.
-For backward compatibility, the method is now a alias of the <code>addSortBy</code> method.</p>
+For backward compatibility, the method is now an alias of the <code>addSortBy</code> method.</p>

 ### removeSortBy($callable)

 `removeSortBy` method removes an already registered sorting function.
-If the same sorting function is registered multiple times, you will have to call removeSortBy as often as the filter was registered.  **The first registered sorting function will be the first to be removed.**
+If the function was registered multiple times, you will have to call `removeSortBy` as often as the function was registered. **The first registered copy will be the first to be removed.**

 ### hasSortBy($callable)

-`hasSortBy` method verifies if a sorting function is already registered
+`hasSortBy` method checks if the sorting function is already registered

 ### clearSortBy()